sei-international/LEAPMacro.jl/docs/src/config.md

 ## [General settings](@id config-general-settings)

 The configuration file is made up of several blocks.
 The first block names a subfolder for storing outputs.
 It will be created inside an `outputs` folder (see [Output files](@ref model-outputs)).
-Different configuration files should be given different output folders so that different scenarios can be distinguished.
+Different configuration files should specify different output folders so that scenarios can be distinguished.
 ```yaml
 #---------------------------------------------------------------------------
 # Folder inside the "outputs" folder to store calibration, results, and diagnostics